-Table 4: Evidence requirements for installing a refrigeration system with three upgraded parts (activity 43B(i))
+Table 4: Record-keeping requirements for installing a refrigeration system with three upgraded parts (activity 43B(i))

 Requirements Documentation Description Assignment of rights to create VEECs VEEC assignment form All fields in the VEEC assignment form must be completed and correctly filled in.
 Eligibility VEEC assignment form A declaration, signed by the AP or the installer, declaring that the installed cold room is not: a refrigerated cabinet, equipment or a product used exclusively for medical, scientific, or research purposes, or a portable or mobile cold room or refrigerated container.
 Proof of commercial transaction and energy consumer Tax invoice A valid tax invoice for the work carried out must include: the name, address, and Australian Business Number (ABN)/Australian Company Number (ACN) of the energy consumer the date of issue of the invoice the installation address the name, address, and ABN of the upgrade manager business the itemised list of installed cold room parts including brand(s) and model(s) names.
 Upgrade product(s) Technical/data sheet(s) Technical/data sheet(s) detailing all installed parts which clearly show the brand name and model for each of the installed parts Where multiple cold rooms are served by shared compressor(s) and/or condenser(s), a schematic diagram (e.g. a single line diagram) of the refrigeration system.
-Geo-tagged photographs of the installed parts Manufacturer document listing installed parts EITHER: Photographs showing: the nameplate of each of the installed parts all installed parts in situ, connected and as part of the refrigeration system.
+Geo-tagged photographs of the installed parts Manufacturer document listing installed parts All fields in the VEEC assignment form must be completed and correctly filled in.
+A declaration, signed by the AP or the installer, declaring that the installed cold room is not: a refrigerated cabinet, equipment or a product used exclusively for medical, scientific, or research purposes, or a portable or mobile cold room or refrigerated container.
+A valid tax invoice for the work carried out must include: the name, address, and Australian Business Number (ABN)/Australian Company Number (ACN) of the energy consumer the date of issue of the invoice the installation address the name, address, and ABN of the upgrade manager business the itemised list of installed cold room parts including brand(s) and model(s) names.
+Technical/data sheet(s) detailing all installed parts which clearly show the brand name and model for each of the installed parts Where multiple cold rooms are served by shared compressor(s) and/or condenser(s), a schematic diagram (e.g. a single line diagram) of the refrigeration system.

-Requirements Documentation Description oR manufacturer document (e.g. bill of materials) listing installed parts photograph of unit name plate photograph showing all installed parts in situ, connected and as part of the refrigeration system.
+Requirements Documentation Description OR manufacturer document (e.g. bill of materials) listing installed parts photograph of unit name plate photograph showing all installed parts in situ, connected and as part of the refrigeration system.
 Temperature factor Geo-tagged photograph of the thermostat controlling the installed cold room system.
 The photograph must clearly show the room temperature set point or actual temperature on responsive controller display.
 Compliance Certificate of electrical safety (CoES) A CoES must be provided if one is required by law.
 The certificate must include the type and number of components installed (where more than one upgrade is undertaken at a single premises).
 Victorian Building Authority (VBA) compliance certificate VBA compliance certificate for upgrades costing \$750 or more (if applicable).